 Methods for Delivering Membership Content

-When building your cohort membership in WordPress, it’s important to consider the tools and features you need to deliver your membership content.
+When building your cohort membership, it’s important to consider the tools and features you need to deliver your membership content.
 So before you create your course content, consider how the following features can help you deliver your course to your members:

 • Drip feed.
 Rather than giving your members all the content at once, a drip feed enables you to give them pieces at a time.
 This approach also helps members focus on one piece of the content before moving on to the next.
 You can do this with the Series: Drip-Feed Content Add On for Paid Memberships Pro, for example.